 - If you absolutely refuse to cook for yourself, the nearby small town of Fishersville that you’ll drive through to arrive features the usual small-town fair (A Food Lion, a Chinese Restaurant, and an Italian Restaurant).
 It’s possible that they have more than that, those are just the ones I passed.

-- Dinner: I opted for an easy peasy dinner of Momofuku Soy & Scallion Ramen Noodles, made a bit more special by frying an egg to put on top, and adding a drizzle of FLYBYJING Zhong Sauce.
-If you decide to follow suit, the noodles can be found far cheaper in person at Target, and the sauce at Whole Foods.
+- I opted for an easy peasy dinner of Momofuku Soy & Scallion Ramen Noodles, made a bit more special by frying an egg to put on top, and adding a drizzle of FLYBYJING Zhong Sauce.

-- Breakfast: I pre-made breakfast burritos at home, wrapped them in parchment, and foil, then froze them for this trip (and a few for the week ahead).
+- I pre-made breakfast burritos at home, wrapped them in parchment, and foil, then froze them for this trip (and a few for the week ahead).
 They had scrambled eggs, veggie sausage, spinach, tater tots, and crumbled queso fresco.
-I ate one with an avocado and some Cholula hot sauce while the morning sun beamed through the window and it was perfect.
-Just heat them up by throwing them on the fire, wood stove, or in a pan on the propane stove.

-- Beverages: While my breakfast burrito was heating up, I made a delicious v60 pour-over coffee with fresh beans ground using a hand-grinder similar to this one and a reusable filter from my friends over at Coffee Sock.
-The night before, I had a cozy cup of herbal tea.
-The cabin has a Berkey Filter and lots of potable water available, which is a huge help.
+- While my breakfast burrito was heating up, I made a delicious v60 pour-over coffee with fresh beans (Counter Culture is a favorite) ground using a hand-grinder similar to this one, a collapsable V60 filter, and a reusable filter from my friends over at Coffee Sock.

 Other info: